giancosta86/Helios-core/README.md

-# Helios-core
+# Helios - Core

-*Library of general-purpose, shared utilities *
+*Library of general-purpose, shared utilities*

-**Helios-core ** is one of the modules composing the [Helios](https://www.facebook.com/pages/Helios/206962992779275) project - a multifaceted generic Java library.
+**Helios - Core** is one of the modules composing the [Helios](https://www.facebook.com/pages/Helios/206962992779275) project - a multifaceted generic Java library.

 For further information, please refer to its javadoc documentation.